oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

   - `cd $HOME/helidon-kubernetes/management/logging`

-### Step 2b: Setting up the security for the elastic search install
+### Task 2b: Setting up the security for the elastic search install

 The default configuration for the elastic service does not have any password protection.
 For demo purposes this might be OK, but we **are** on the internet and so should use something more secure (and of course you **must** use a strong password in a production environment!)